mucommander/mucommander/readme.txt

 - Catalin Hritcu (Romanian)
 - Roberto Angeletti (Italian)

-And all of you who suggested new features, reported bugs, sent warm emails or generously donated to the project !
+Many thanks to all of you who suggested new features, reported bugs, sent warm emails or generously donated to the project !

 Command Line Interface